matamatanot/react-router/docs/how-to/error-boundary.md

 ## 3. Throw data in loaders/actions

 There are exceptions to the rule in #2, especially 404s.
-You can intentionally `throw data()` (with a proper status code) to the closest error boundary when your loader can't find what it needs to render the page.
+You can intentionally `throw data()` (with a proper status code) to the closest error boundary when your loader/action can't find what it needs to render the page.
 Throw a 404 and move on.

 ```tsx
 import { data } from "react-router";